 Targeted and Innovative Treatments

-Advanced therapies can dramatically increase overall expenses.
+Newer therapies have expanded treatment options—but they can dramatically increase overall costs.

-• Immunotherapy, such as checkpoint inhibitors like pembrolizumab, can cost $10,000 to $15,000 per dose.
+- Immunotherapy, including checkpoint inhibitors, may cost $10,000 to $15,000 per dose.

-Additional Expenses
+Additional and Often Overlooked Expenses

 The Hidden Cost: Time